 Learn how to pay off and transfer the title for a financed car

-Selling a car can be a complicated process, and it’s even more intimidating if you still owe money on the vehicle you’re selling.
-Fortunately, it’s a common transaction that people do every day.
-It will be slightly easier to sell a vehicle you own free and clear, but you have several options when it comes to selling a financed vehicle.
+Selling a car can be complicated, and it’s even more intimidating if you still owe money on the vehicle.
+It is slightly easier to sell a vehicle you own free and clear, but you have several options when it comes to selling a financed vehicle.

-The specific course of action you must take will depend on several factors, including where your loan is held and who you’re selling to (a dealer or a private buyer).
-The following infographic provides a general overview of how to sell a car with a loan.
+The specific course of action you take will depend on several factors, including where your loan is held and whether the purchaser is a dealer or a private buyer.

-- Get a payoff letter.
-To make it official, get a payoff letter, which is an official document from your lender stating the payoff amount.
-Details include how much your payoff amount changes from day to day, and instructions for completing the payment (for example, acceptable forms of payment, or where to wire the money).
-You may not know exactly when you’re going to sell your vehicle, and interest charges will change the amount of your loan from day to day.
+It's a good idea to start out by checking with your lender for guidance and to find out exactly how much you owe.
+To make it official, get a payoff letter from your lender.
+This official document states the payoff amount, a date by which the amount is still accurate, and instructions for completing the payment, including acceptable forms of payment or where to wire the money.
+You may not know exactly when you’re going to sell your vehicle, and interest charges will change the amount of your loan daily.
 Armed with all the details, you won’t get caught by surprise.

 Your payoff amount also includes interest you owe until the time you plan to pay off your loan and other unpaid fees.
 For this reason, it may not be the same as your current balance, which is the amount you currently owe on the car.